subinkrishna/CircularImageView/README.md

 CircularImageView
 ====
-Android ImageView implementation that draws circular images with support for optional placeholder text.
+A checkable Android ImageView implementation that draws circular images with support for optional placeholder text.
 CircularTextView works with [Picasso][picasso] (tested with picasso:2.5.2) & [Glide][glide] (tested with glide:3.6.1).

 ![Cat](art/cat.png)